Rupert Bunny: Career

 Continually adjusting his oeuvre to reflect the changing styles seen in Europe, especially Paris during the early 20th century, Bunny's artistic style changed again.
-As art critic John McDonald stated, "He was not a painter of timeless masterpieces, but a versatile professional, ever alert to the changing currents of art fashion."
+Sydney Morning Herald art critic John McDonald opined that Bunny "was not a painter of timeless masterpieces, but a versatile professional, ever alert to the changing currents of art fashion."
 Particularly influenced by Matisse and Sergei Diaghilev's Ballets Russes, Bunny's works developed into compositions with "heightened colour and abstracted, rhythmical forms".
 This is seen in many works including Salomé (circa 1919), Bell Dance (circa 1920) and Fresque (circa 1921).
 His painting The Rape of Persephone (circa 1913) was described by artist and critic George Bell as "a glorious riot of colour from the finest imaginative Australia has produced".
 Towards the 1920s, Bunny revisited mythology as his subject, this time in a modernist style.

 In the late 1920s, Bunny painted many landscapes, including Waterfront, Bandol (1929) and Cemetery, South of France (1920s).

 Music was a significant influence over Bunny's art.
 His mother was a "talented" piano player, and friend of Clara Schumann and Bunny has been described as an "exceptional" piano player himself.
 In his career, he painted many portraits of notable musicians, including Nellie Melba, Percy Grainger and Ada Crossley.
 He also produced works such as Nocturne [The Distant Song] (circa 1908), The Sonata (circa 1910), and Moonlight Sonata (circa 1907), with obvious allusions to music.

 Bunny's art continually spoke to a cosmopolitan, cultured audience.
 His subject matter which portrays mythology, musical and literary allusions and modern dance are suited to "a leisured class of viewers".
 This was a meditated choice, and is evidence of Bunny's understanding of the market his artworks targeted, namely the middle and upper classes.

 Like many artists living and working in Paris during the early 20th century, Bunny had an interest in the Orient.
 He painted a portrait of Japanese actress Madame Sadayakko, titled Madame Sada Yakko as Kesa (circa 1900), which depicted the actress in character from Kesa, an adaptation of a Kabuki play entitled Endo Musha.
 The portrait was praised by Le Figaro's critic for its accurate tone.
 "By employing a lexicon of orientalism and Japonisme, Bunny tapped into a timeless, borderless belle époque mood".